Native iOS apps.

 A mobile B2B marketplace where buyers purchase wholesale products direct from source suppliers in a few taps.

-A typical engagement is an app plus the BFF plus release tooling — not just the UI.
+A typical engagement is the app plus the BFF plus release tooling, not just the UI.
 We scope the exact mix during discovery.

 Kotlin with Jetpack Compose.
 Clean-architecture modules, Hilt for DI, Room for local data, coroutines and Flow for async, WorkManager for background jobs.
 Tested on real devices across the OEM and version matrix.

 Dart and Flutter for teams that want a single codebase across iOS, Android, and sometimes web.
-Riverpod or Bloc for state, well-organised widget trees, and platform channels where native capability is needed.
+Riverpod or Bloc for state, organised widget trees, and platform channels where native capability is needed.

-A backend-for-frontend specifically designed for mobile — offline-first payloads, efficient pagination, versioned endpoints, and mobile-aware caching.
+A backend-for-frontend designed for mobile.
+Offline-first payloads, efficient pagination, versioned endpoints, and mobile-aware caching.
 Your web team shouldn't have to retrofit the mobile team's needs into a shared API.

 Fastlane pipelines, signed builds, staged rollouts, crash-free-sessions SLOs, App Store and Play Store listing maintenance, phased review management, and the runbook for 'critical bug, ship a hotfix before Friday'.

 We pick the platform per product, not per preference.
-These are the tools our mobile engineers use most.
+The tools our mobile engineers use most:

 The same mobile applications work ships under any of these three commercial shapes.
 The difference is in how you hold us accountable and how you scale up or down.